Ever kick yourself for not planning ahead financially or for making purchases you later regretted?

 If you’re 26 or older, shop around for insurance through the federal or state healthcare exchanges.

 Mistake #2: Saving money as cash

-A recent Bankrate survey found that more than one-third of Millennials prefer to keep money they don’t need for at least 10 years as cash.
+A recent Bankrate survey found more than one-third of Millennials prefer to keep money they don’t need for at least 10 years as cash.

 If you expect to need the money within five years, experts generally advise you to keep the money in cash-like vehicles such as short-term CDs or money market funds.

 But if you have a longer time horizon, consider investing the money in the hopes of outpacing inflation.

 Mistake #3: Relying on credit

 Recent grads should be building a credit history so they can eventually qualify for a mortgage and preferred insurance rates.